-The locations of the preliminary route segments currently being evaluated for the Project are shown on the attached map.
-Your input will help us fully evaluate these preliminary route segments.
-Once the routing options for the transmission line are fully reviewed and evaluated, the final route segments and resulting routes will be included in Oncor and LCRA TSC's joint application to the PUCT for approval to construct, own and operate the Project, which is referred to as application to amend their respective certificates of convenience and necessity (CCNs).
-The application will be submitted to the PUCT for approval of the need of the Project and selection of a final end-to-end route from among the numerous proposed alternatives.
-Upon their submission, all routes and route segments included in the CCN amendment application will be available for selection and approval by the PUCT
+The approximate locations of the preliminary route segments being considered for the Proposed Transmission Line Project are shown on the map attached as Exhibit 1.
+Your input will help us make appropriate modifications to these preliminary route segments.
+Once the routing options for the transmission line are finalized, those routes and route segments will be submitted to the PUCT for selection and approval.
+Upon their submission, all routes and route segments included in Oncor's Application to amend its Certificate of Convenience and Necessity (CCN) will be available for selection and approval by the PUCT.